 to take time to think, read the small print, or talk to others.

-- No honest investment or business is built on quick,
+- Promises of exorbitant profits.
+No honest investment or business is built on quick,

 astronomical profits.
 If it sounds too good to be true, it probably is.

-- Return on investment is guaranteed.
+- Claims of no risk or minimal risk.
+Return on investment is guaranteed.
 Assurances that “you

 can’t go wrong” are a sure tip that you are being conned.

-- Con artists don’t want you to ask questions.
+- Not answering questions or allowing you to ask questions.
+Con artists don’t want you to ask questions.
 Instead,

 they will answer by asking you questions.
 These are usually ones intended

 to get a positive response.
 "You would like to make more money, wouldn’t